vinc3898/AutoReponses/README.md

 * To learn more about web development (HTML, CSS, Javascript)
 * To learn more about features of Git and Github
-* To allow MMU students to use this extension to help them with their projects